thisisoguz/python-interview-questions/README.md

 There are two boundaries of age which are 20 and 40 and the ages that fall in such intervals will be named underaged, age, and boomer respectively.

-Input method will be called if the input is wanted to be given by keyboard.
+Input method will be called if the input is wanted to be given by the keyboard.

 ```
 age = int(input("Please specify an age: "))